 - when done well, it can be a wonderful aid to teaching and learning.

-Golden Time can help teachers and classes achieve their full potential by optimising positive behaviour management (see Positive Behaviour Training).
+Golden Time can help teachers and classes achieve their full potential by optimising positive behaviour management (see Behaviour Management Training).
 When Golden Time is fully implemented, teachers tend to spend less time on behavioural issues and more time teaching.
 Golden Time is a whole school (or class) activity session to celebrate keeping the Golden Rules or school values.
 Golden Time activities are special activities that the children have chosen to do.
 With a consequence for their actions, children learn about the difference between positive behaviour and keeping to the golden rules, and disruptive or unhelpful behaviour that stops everyone moving forward.

 Research tells us that the removal of a privilege or treat is the best sanction or consequence, and therefore along with a colourful visual warning system, minutes of Golden Time may be taken away for persistently breaking the Golden Rules.
 Our Golden Time resources feature a practical book (Better Behaviour through Golden Time) on how to fully implement this behaviour management system.
 The book has lots of ideas for Golden Time activities and ways of best introducing and maintaining this popular system.
 Our catalogue features sand timers as a visual display of time lost, warning systems, a celebratory golden class book and celebratory Golden Time certificate pads.
 The best thing is that children love it Golden Time activities – they understand the system, the system is fair, they adore Golden Time and everyone wins!
 On Facebook nearly 50,000 secondary pupils joined a site dedicated to the Golden Time that they loved in primary school!